Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Introduction and statement of key results

-\textbf{3.} In section {\ref{s4} we investigate continuum limits to our Pfaffian point kernels, under space time diffusive scaling, yielding Pfaffian point processes on $\R$.
+\textbf{1.3.} In section {\ref{s4} we investigate continuum limits to our Pfaffian point kernels, under space time diffusive scaling, yielding Pfaffian point processes on $\R$.
 For the branching parameter to have an effect in the continuum kernel, it needs to be scaled to grow suitably fast.
 This however is well understood in the construction of the Brownian net (see Sun and Swart \cite{SS:08}), and we of course need the same scaling of the branching as in the discrete time branching random walk approximations to the net.
 The Brownian net is a continuum collection of space time paths found by scaling discrete time branching coalescing random walks started at all space-time lattice points.
 The point set process $(\xi^A_t:t \geq 0)$ within the net, is defined by looking at all points at time $t$ that are on paths that start at time zero in a set $A \subset \R$.
 It is known to be a Feller process taking values in the compact sets of $\overline{\R}$ with a suitable Hausdorff metric (see Theorem 1.11 in \cite{SS:08})).
 The approximating discrete time branching coalescing random walks used in the construction of the net are not Pfaffian point processes (the discrete time difference equations analogous to the Markov duality below are not solved by Pfaffians).
 However the difference between the discrete time models and continuous time models does not affect the continuum limits.
 We leave the verification of these technical details to a forthcoming paper, but we state here the resulting Pfaffian property for the Brownian net point set process, which answers the first open problem in section $8.3$ of the survey paper on the net \cite{SSS:15}.
-The Brownian net can have a parameter $b>0$, controlling the branching rate, where the embedded left-right paths have drifts $\pm b$.
-The standard Brownian net corresponds to $b=1$. \begin{Proposition} The transition density $p_t(A,dB)$ for the Brownian net point set process $(\xi^A_t)$ is given by the law of the closed support of a Pfaffian point process on $\overline{\R}$ with the kernel $\K^A_t$ of the form
+The Brownian net can have a parameter $b \geq 0$, controlling the branching rate, where the embedded left-right paths have drifts $\pm b$.
+The standard Brownian net corresponds to $b=1$, and the Brownian web corresponds to the case $b=0$. \begin{Proposition} The transition density $p_t(A,dB)$ for the point set process $(\xi^A_t)$, within the Brownian net with parameter $b \geq 0$, is equal to the distribution of the closed support of a Pfaffian point process on $\overline{\R}$ with the kernel $\K^A_t$ of the form